Isaidhello/RecipesAPI/README.txt

 MEMCACHED_PORT=11211
 ```

-Here, you configure the memcache connection, we use the default configuration, but **changing the _CACHE_DRIVER_ to _memcache_**.
-Also, here we confdigure the Database connection.
+Here, you configure the memcache connection, we use the default configuration,
+but **changing the _CACHE_DRIVER_ to _memcache_**.
+Also, here we configure the
+Database connection.
 After you create the database you set the databse name here.

 #### Creating tables ####

-After you create your database and configure the connection on `.env` file, it's time to create the tables the API use.
-You can do that executing the Artisan command from Laravel (inside API root path):
+After you create your database and configure the connection on `.env` file,
+it's time to create the tables the API use.
+You can do that executing
+the Artisan command from Laravel (inside API root path):

 ```
 php artisan migrate